kotelnikov/mgos_skeleton/README.md

 ## Overview

-This is an empty app, serves a skeleton for building Mongoose OS applications.
-Additional description coming soon...
+This is the blank application, serves a skeleton for building Mongoose OS applications.
+Please pay attention to the comments given in `mos.yml` file.

+If you found this repository useful as a starting point for your Mongoose OS project, please give me a star! ⭐⭐⭐